Fiberwise criteria for Fourier--Mukai equivalences: Introduction

+This follows from \Cref{thm:bounded_pseudocoherence_perfectness_faithfully_flat_affine} together with \Cref{prop:right_adjoint_pullback,prop:left_adjoint_pullback}.
+In short, \Cref{thm:intro_preservation_adjoint} describes how integral transforms behave under base change when restricted to $\operatorname{Perf}$ or $D^b_{\operatorname{coh}}$.
+Importantly, it addresses the preservation of adjoints under base change.
+To the best of our knowledge, this result is new.
+In particular, it applies in the presence of singularities on the $Y_i$.
+An important instance where the result is applicable is $t$ arising from field extensions.

-\subsection{Fully faithfulness \& equivalences}
+\subsubsection{Fully faithfulness \& equivalences}

-Now, we have a clearer understanding of how integral transforms behave under base change.
-Particularly, regarding the preservation of adjointness and the restriction to smaller categories.
-Next, we shift gears to studying fully faithfulness and equivalences under base change; specifically, the ascent and descent of these properties.
-Before doing so, we review the relevant literature a bit more.
+Next, we shift gears to studying fully faithfulness and equivalences under base change.
+Specifically, the ascent and descent of these properties.
+Before doing so, we briefly review the relevant literature.

-As mentioned earlier, the work of \cite{Ruiperez/Hernandez/Martin/SanchodeSalas:2007,Ruiperez/Hernandez/Martin/SanchodeSalas:2009} studied these questions for fibrations whose base is of finite type over an algebraically closed field.
-A key ingredient in loc.\ cit.\ was to look at the behavior on special fibers.
+As mentioned earlier, \cite{Ruiperez/Hernandez/Martin/SanchodeSalas:2007,Ruiperez/Hernandez/Martin/SanchodeSalas:2009} studied these questions for fibrations whose base is of finite type over an algebraically closed field.
+A key ingredient in their work was to look at the behavior on special fibers.
 More recently, such questions have also been studied for smooth proper morphisms over a Noetherian base scheme (see \cite[Proposition/Definition 2.3]{Kurama:2024}).
-However, smoothness constraints can restrict the examples which one might be interested in, e.g.\ fibrations admitting singular fibers.
+However, smoothness assumptions restrict the range of examples one can consider, e.g.\ fibrations admitting singular fibers.

 A result of Orlov addresses similar questions in the case of smooth varieties over a field.
 Specifically, for smooth projective varieties over a field, an integral transform is fully faithful or an equivalence if, and only if, the induced integral transform satisfies the same property after any base field extension \cite[Lemma 2.12]{Orlov:2002}.
-The strategy of loc.\ cit.\ leverages `canonical morphisms' between the kernels of integral transforms that describe the (co)units of adjunction.
+The strategy of loc.\ cit.\ ises `canonical morphisms' between the kernels of integral transforms that describe the (co)units of adjunction.
 However, it remains unclear whether such canonical morphisms exist in the singular setting.
-This uncertainty is another source of motivation for our work, as we aimed to bypass the lack of these tools in singular cases using different techniques.
+This uncertainty provides further motivation for our work: we bypass the absence of such tools in the singular setting by developing different techniques.